gerasimosgakis/mws-restaurant/README.md

 ## Project Overview

+For the Restaurant Reviews project, I've incrementally converted a static webpage to a mobile-ready web application.
+• I have made it responsive for any device or orientation and I have made sure it is accessible to everyone.
+• Using service workers, I have made efficient use of caching and all the newest technologies to make the application offline first.
-For the Restaurant Reviews projects, I've incrementally converted a static webpage to a mobile-ready web application.
-I have added a form to allow users to create their own reviews.
-If the app is offline, my form  defers updating to the remote database until a connection is established.
+• I have added a form to allow users to create their own reviews.
+If the app is offline, the form defers updating to the remote database until a connection is established.
 Finally, I've optimized the app to meet the stricted performance specifications.
-WPA, accessibility and performance all get score &gt;90 from lighthouse.
+WPA, accessibility and performance all get score >90 from lighthouse.

 ### Requirements